rsyncOSX/RsyncUIdocs/content/post/macos.md

 {{< figure src="/images/macos/ContentUnavailable.png" alt="" position="center" style="border-radius: 8px;" >}}

+And the new navigation by  `NavigationStack` within RsyncUI will only be available for macOS 14 when released.
+See more info about [NavigationStack](/post/navstack/).

 ## MacOS 13 Ventura and later

 Features only available on macOS Ventura and later: